Residential Treatment Program in Heber, UT

 • Success rates — When a patient is in an outpatient rehabilitation situation, they can call their dealer or head right to the liquor store when they feel like giving up.
 Just the routine of returning home every night places the person back in the environment where they abused a substance, which makes it much more challenging to resist the temptation of relapse.

-• Community — One of the main components of substance abuse treatment is the fellowship that is created between staff, counselors, and fellow recovering addicts.
+• Community — One of the main components of substance use disorder treatment is the fellowship that is created between staff, counselors, and fellow recovering addicts.
 Having a support system of people who understand the struggles of addiction and can lend a shoulder to lean on is extremely beneficial.
 It’s often the difference between recovery and relapse.

-Living in a residential treatment program such as Wasatch Crest surrounds the recovering addict with the social resources they need 24/7.
+Living in a residential treatment program such as Wasatch Crest surrounds the recovering individual with the social resources they need 24/7.
 That support system is there the entire time they spend with us, and these connections will last long beyond the time they move on and graduate from Wasatch Crest as a Wasatch Warrior.

 Patient Testimonial